 For Mum and I, Gunnedah is our hometown.
 I moved away at 18 when I started college in 1984, while Mum left when she and my late father relocated to Port Macquarie in 2002.
 Since 1994 I've made a number of visits to Gunnedah to see relatives and friends when I've made trips home to Australia from the U.S.

 right with his Grandpa Bayly, my Dad, in Gunnedah in December 2000.)

-Of the family members who returned to Port Macquarie for Dad's funeral, Brendan stayed on the longest with Mum and I. So when the idea surfaced early last week to visit relatives and friends in Gunnedah, Brendan, having only a few distant memories of his previous visits there, was excited to join us in traveling there.
+Of the family members who returned to Port Macquarie for Dad's funeral, Brendan stayed on the longest with Mum and I. So when the idea surfaced early last week to visit relatives and friends in Gunnedah, Brendan, having only a few distant memories of his previous visits there, was excited to come along.